 - While early marketing made it seem like he would be in the Luke seat (wielding his lightsaber) Finn spends more time in the Han seat.
 He's a man on the run from vengeful bad guys, and initially is more interested in saving his own hide than helping the greater good, but when he sees his friends are in danger stages a daring rescue.
 In the second film, he's about to leave the rebellion/resistance to take care of his own unfinished business, but instead ends up on a solo mission with a woman to a ritzy location where they meet a new companion that aides, betrays, and finally joins them at the end.
 The girl also gives him a love confession, but unlike Han's response to Leia, Finn doesn't give a solid answer to Rose.
 While he fills many of Han's broadstrokes story beats, it should be noted that his personality couldn't be more different.

-- Poe also shares Han's role as an ace pilot flyboy with roguish good looks, who is being groomed for leadership.
+- Poe also shares Han's role as an ace pilot flyboy with roguish good looks, who is being groomed for leadership; The Rise of Skywalker also reveals he used to smuggle spice.
 However his eagerness to fly for the resistance more mirrors Luke in the Rogue Squadron than Han in the Falcon.
 Ultimately, though, he serves as a successor to Leia, being the catalyst for the first film's plot and a prominent leadership figure in the Resistance.
 Additionally, he is the one who interacts with Leia the most of the main four.

 - Rose shares some rough similarities to Lando, being the only main character not to be introduced in the first film and shares a connection with Han's successor, Finn.